Grand Admiral Thrawn: Reviewing Life Lessons

 If you are a business owner, scientist, or, yes, even a blogger, that inaction can be detrimental.
 Without action, ideas do not (and cannot) have an impact.
 But, that inaction can provide more time to refine the idea.
 To discover potential pitfalls.
 To develop backup plans in case of failure.

 Inaction also provides the opportunity to “get your mind right”, to dive into the implementation process with a solid understanding and purpose.
 Or, with renewed energy and drive.
 Sometimes in life, timing is everything.
 Great ideas without great timing are not typically great successes.

 But, ideas that come to life exactly when they mean the most turn into something magical.
 They make the most impact.
 They change the greatest number of lives.

 It’s *these ideas* that improve our lives the most.

-Miguel from The Rich Miser, shares great tips on how to live well on a budget.
-Just because the galaxy is in the mist of a civil war, doesn’t mean you shouldn’t treat yourself once and a while.
+Miguel from The Rich Miser shares great tips on how to live well on a budget.
+Just because the galaxy is in the midst of a civil war, doesn’t mean you shouldn’t treat yourself once and a while.

 The Rich Miser

 “But ultimate safety does not exist.
 Those who trust in such will find that hope dashed upon the very rock behind which they seek to hide.” – Grand Admiral Thrawn

 The rebels thought they were safe on Hoth, the Empire’s soldiers thought themselves secure on the Death Star.
 Alas, it turned out to be nothing more than a temporary illusion.
 In the same way, it would be a mistake to think your assets are absolutely safe in any one place.